Qualifying as a lawyer in Canada following completion of the Common Law LLB

 2. Gain a NCA Certificate of Qualification

-In order to gain the NCA Certificate of Qualification, students will need to demonstrate competency in eight core modules.
-The eight (8) Core Subjects are:
+In order to gain the NCA Certificate of Qualification, students will need to demonstrate competency in eight (8) Core Subjects.
+These are:

-The first five core subjects have Canadian-specific content and competency in these areas is demonstrated by taking NCA examinations in those subjects, or completing a course covering those areas in an Approved Canadian law Programme.
+The first five core subjects have Canadian-specific content.
+Competency in these areas is demonstrated by taking NCA examinations in those subjects, or completing a course covering those areas in an Approved Canadian Common Law Programme.
 The former is the most cost-efficient route to take, but some students prefer to have guided instruction in the modules, rather than taking the exams on a self-study basis.

-An Applicant may demonstrate competence in the other core subjects (Contracts, Torts and Property) by completing these modules as part of the Glasgow LLB degree, subject to legal academic performance requirements (as outlined in sections 8 of the NCA Policy Manual).
+An Applicant may demonstrate competence in the other Core Subjects (Contracts, Property and Torts) by completing relevant courses as part of the Glasgow LLB degree, subject to Legal Academic Performance requirements set out in the NCA Policy Manual.

 Graduates of the 4-year honours Common Law LLB

-In Canada, students will ordinarily have completed a non-law degree before studying law at university, and for equivalence purposes, the NCA Policy Manual contains a two-year ‘pre-law education’ requirement in a university-level program.
-However, an applicant can apply to have this requirement waived in various circumstances, including where they have a law degree of four years in length (the length of the Glasgow Common Law honours degree): see para 4.2 of the NCA Policy Manual.
-Even if the requirement is not waived, the ‘deficiency’ in pre-law education can be addressed by completing Additional Legal Subjects in the NCA exams (see para.
-4.1 of the NCA Policy Manual).
-Therefore, in some circumstances, studying a four year law degree at Glasgow may be a quicker and cost-efficient route to qualification in Canada.
-After completing the Common law degree, students could also pursue further postgraduate education (e.g. a one year LLM degree) in order to satisfy the pre-law education requirement, and a postgraduate degree is often a selling point for employers.
+In Canada, students will ordinarily have completed a non-law degree before studying law at university.
+For equivalence purposes, the NCA Policy Manual specifies a two-year ‘Pre-Law Education’ requirement in a university-level program.
+However, an applicant can apply to have this requirement waived in various circumstances, including where they have a law degree of four years in length (the length of the Glasgow Common Law honours degree).
+Even if the requirement is not waived, the ‘deficiency’ in pre-law education can be addressed by completing Additional Legal Subjects in the NCA exams.
+Therefore, in some circumstances, studying a four year-law degree at Glasgow may be a quicker and cost-efficient route to qualification in Canada.
+After completing the four-year law degree at Glasgow, students could also pursue further postgraduate education (e.g. a one year LLM degree) in order to satisfy the pre-law education requirement, and a postgraduate degree is often a selling point for employers.

 Graduates of the 2-year accelerated Common Law LLB